By Sterling McGinn

 Our Facebook feeds are instantly filled with photos shared by hundreds of current and former residents.
 Those who grew up here and left to find careers elsewhere in the country feel like they are home, back to the community that built them.

 How could anyone ever get tired of looking at the beautiful lights and bells.
+If you’re looking to enhance your outdoor ambiance with beautiful lights, consider investing in this ‘exterior house lighting‘ – it can work wonders.
 They are a dazzling array of colors giving Newberry Avenue a feeling of driving through a tunnel for nearly two months.

 I think some of us that are year-round residents often take for granted the first glimpse of the lights as we crest the hill into town.
 A former service member told me that he returned to Newberry during the holiday season, and as he came over the hill into town, a sense of home immediately came over him.
 I am sure the same feeling came to many other military veterans and college students who were homesick and away from family and friends.